EventSaucePHP/EventSauce/docs/docs/index.md

 ## Disclaimer

 Solving problems using event sourcing requires a very different mindset when compared to traditional PHP-OOP software modeling.
-It's less focused less about state and more about processes, transitions, and communication in general.
+It's less focused about state and more about processes, transitions, and communication in general.
 Event sourcing is also not simple.
 It's build on a body of knowledge that is inherently complex.
 There are many concepts that come into play that build off one another.